Definitions of fascism: George Lakoff and Mark Johnson

 In their book Philosophy in the Flesh: The Embodied Mind and its Challenge to Western Thought, philosophers George Lakoff and Mark Johnson wrote about fascism, in the chapter about morality:

 John Lukacs

 John Lukacs, Hungarian-American historian and Holocaust survivor, argues in The Hitler of History that there is no such thing as generic fascism, claiming that National Socialism and Italian Fascism were more different than similar and that, alongside communism, they were ultimately radical forms of populism.

+John R. McNeill

+John R. McNeill, "distinguished university professor in the Department of History in the College and the School of Foreign Service" at Georgetown University, and past president of the American Historical Association, defined a numerical rating system for determining how fascist a person is based on a ranking across 11 categories.
+Within each category McNeill assigns 0 to 4 "Benitos" (4 being the most fascistic) and then tallies the results for an overall fascism score.
+For each category, McNeill provides a written definition and historical examples.
+The categories are:

+In 2020, McNeill expanded his system with eight more categories:

 Ludwig von Mises

 Classical liberal economist and philosopher Ludwig von Mises, in his 1927 book Liberalism, argued that fascism was a nationalist and militarist reaction against the rise of the communist Third International, in which the nationalists and militarists came to oppose the principles of liberal democracy because "Liberalism, they thought, stayed their hand when they desired to strike a blow against the revolutionary parties while it was still possible to do so.
 If liberalism had not hindered them, they would, so they believe, have bloodily nipped the revolutionary movements in the bud.
 Revolutionary ideas had been able to take root and flourish only because of the tolerance they had been accorded by their opponents, whose will power had been enfeebled by a regard for liberal principles that, as events subsequently proved, was overscrupulous."
 He continues by defining fascism as follows:

 The fundamental idea of these movements—which, from the name of the most grandiose and tightly disciplined among them, the Italian, may, in general, be designated as Fascist—consists in the proposal to make use of the same unscrupulous methods in the struggle against the Third International as the latter employs against its opponents.
 The Third International seeks to exterminate its adversaries and their ideas in the same way that the hygienist strives to exterminate a pestilential bacillus; it considers itself in no way bound by the terms of any compact that it may conclude with opponents, and it deems any crime, any lie, and any calumny permissible in carrying on its struggle.
 The Fascists, at least in principle, profess the same intentions.